 General Dental Surgeon

-Bachelor of Science (Neuroscience) (UWA) Bachelor of Dental Surgery (HONS) (NUI)
+Bachelor of Dental Surgery (HONS) (NUI)

 Dr Chan Chee Hon graduated from the University of Western Australia with a Bachelor’s degree in Neuroscience.
 Following this, he pursued his studies at the National University of Ireland (University College Cork) and qualified with Bachelor of Dental Surgery (Honours).
 He was conferred the distinguished title of College Scholar for outstanding academic achievement and the Irish Dental Council award for being the top student throughout the clinical course.